Table of Contents

 Around Town: If you’re not ready for a garden of your own, visit a nature center like Tamarack Nature Center, where you can meet their gardener on Monday mornings and select weekends.

-2) Grow a bean or squash teepee – It’s a garden and a fort in one.
-This video from South Carolina shows how.
+At Home: It’s a garden and a fort in one.
+This video from South Carolina shows how to do it.
 While we won’t get two opportunities to grow beans here in Minnesota, we can still grow beans and squash on poles to make a teepee fort.
-You may want to check with Bachmans or your favorite garden center for a recommendation on the best beans for our area.
+You can also make a similar fort with sunflowers.

-3) Design a Fairy Garden – I recommend against the fussy, old-lady kind with breakable fairy features and perfect placement.
+At Home: I recommend against the fussy, old-lady kind with breakable fairy features and perfect placement.
 One year we made a Neighborhood of Make Believe garden with Daniel Tiger action figures, a coconut birdhouse and a souvenir trolley from a thrift shop.
 That garden was re-arranged daily because it was played with daily.

-5) Create a sensory garden – Use plants and garden accessories to engage all 5 senses.
+At Home: Use plants and garden accessories to engage all 5 senses.
 Aromatic herbs are a good choice.
 This garden would be great near a sitting area, since many of the aromatic plants discourage mosquitoes.

-6) Make weeding fun – We made up a game about evil plants trying to infiltrate the garden and its our job to seek out these spies and eliminate them.
+At Home: We made up a game about evil plants trying to infiltrate the garden and its our job to seek out these spies and eliminate them.
 In our garden, we’ve learned to identify “evil baby trees” (maple seedlings), “creeping evil” (Creeping Charlie) and “Deadly Nightshade” (the variety of nightshade in our yard is not actually deadly, but its more exciting to call it deadly).
 I don’t expect more than 10-15 minutes of sporadic help before they get bored.

 Play that Supports Wildlife